-Engaging workers on the Vietnam Labour Code reformStories /07 January 2019
+Engaging workers on the Vietnam Labour Code reformStories Videos /07 January 2019

 Investing in Women partners in Vietnam are set to roll out a social media campaign that aims to increase public support for promoting gender equality in the Labour Code reform using real-life stories of how workers benefit when women and men get equal treatment and equal opportunities at work.